dss-extensions/dss_capi/README.md

 ## Roadmap

-(Still being updated for 0.12.x)

 Besides bug fixes, the main funcionality of this library is mostly done.
 Notable desirable features that may be implemented are:
-- Expose more classes and important methods/properties for all classes
 - More and better documentation.
 We already integrated the help strings from the IDL/COM definition files in the header files.
+The work for this will be done at https://github.com/dss-extensions/dss-extensions since it's shared across all projects.
 - Automate validation of the Linux binaries (compare the outputs to the Windows version).
-Currently this is a manual process.
+Currently this is a manual process but there are on-going efforts to finalize automation.
-- C++ wrappers: Expose the API to C++ using namespaces for organization, overload methods, etc. We expect this as soon as the API gets stable.
+- C++ wrappers: Expose the API to C++ using namespaces for organization, overloaded methods, etc. We expect this as soon as the API gets stable.
+An initial set of headers will be out in July 2022.

-Other features that may include more invasive changes in the code base will probably be developed in another repository.

 ## Questions?